 Angi Schneider blogs at Schneider Peeps where she share her journey towards simple living.

 Karen Stephenson blogs at Edible Wild Food where she shares information on edible plants, foraging and recipes.

-Jane Metzger is a folk herbalist and the Assistant Director at the Herbal Academy of New England, home of these online herbal courses:
+Jane Metzger is a folk herbalist and the Assistant Director at the Herbal Academy of New England, home of their online herbal courses which I recommend:

 If you’re on Pinterest and you’d like more information on foraging, please visit our board devoted to the topic by clicking this link.